A bicycle sidecar, parked on the way to Mt. Isarog, features reuse of appliance refuse:

 We've had this discussion before.
 The mass gathering of Filipina domestic helpers in Hong Kong every Sunday is a constant source of shame, amazement, and interest-- an array of reactions from diversely inclined Manileños.

 But those who live in urban and peri-urban settings are familiar with a fluid deliniation between what is public and private, with the bounds similar to those in a very rural bahay kubo setup.
 The home is used for sleeping, while cooking, handwork, and even showering takes place in public or semi-public locations (e.g. "dirty" kitchen and the outhouse).
-In the cities, cooking and bathing have been relocated inside the home, but even to this there are exceptions-- large-scale cooking is done outside due to space constraints, and I have seen not a few showers along the street (some washing their clothes and then deciding to wash themselves as well).
-Activities like haircuts, lice-picking, tattooing, are best done where light and space are abundant, and this means, outside your door.
+In the cities, cooking and bathing have been relocated inside the home, but even to this there are exceptions-- large-scale cooking is done outside due to space constraints, and I have seen not a few grilling sessions and showers along the street (some washing their clothes, and then deciding to wash themselves as well).
+Activities like haircuts, lice-picking, tattooing, are best done where light and space are abundant, and this means, outside your door (urban abodes can be extremely cramped, hot, and dark).

 Mani-pedi in a public market (reposted).

-In a country where you can, for the most part, begin to sell various dry goods outside your house or on a busy street corner if you wish, there is also less hesitation to define a space as you see fit.
-In one "dead" corner near my home (which is not in a subdivision), there is a constant bingo operation going on where the women gamble, squatting on the floor with their cards splayed out in front of them.
+In a country where you can, for the most part, begin to sell various dry goods outside your house or on a busy street corner if you wish, there is also less hesitation to define a space as one sees fit.
+In one "dead" corner near my home (which is not in a subdivision), there is a constant bingo operation going on where the women gamble loudly whilst squatting on the floor, their cards splayed out in front of them.
 In other moments, it becomes a small basketball court, with the ring and board tacked onto an electrical post.
 On some nights, it becomes a garahe for a school bus.
-Once in awhile, trumping all other uses in urgency, the patch of concrete houses garish lights, a red carpet, and a coffin, for a wake that requires no rental fee (practically, the coffins would fit into none of the homes around).
-All without hesitation.
+Once in awhile, trumping all other uses in urgency, the patch of concrete houses garish lights, a red carpet, and a coffin, for a rent-free funeral wake (for the coffins would fit into none of the homes around).
+People define and change utility of this "public" plot without hesitation.

 Outdoor living room, under an aratiles tree.